Capstone-Projects-2023-Spring/project-virtual-pet/documentation/docs/system-architecture/class-diagrams.md

 Figure 1.3 shows the React components that make PageDisplay.
 This component is fixed to the right side of the page, and it provides navigation to different pages that will help the user keep track of their task progress and pet.

 #### NavBar
-* By default the TaskPage is shown, but users can interact with the NavBar component to reach the other component pages like InventoryPage, CalendarPage, and PetProfPage.
+* By default the TaskPage is shown, but users can interact with the NavBar component to reach the other component pages like InventoryPage, CalendarPage, and ProgressPage.
 The PageDisplay component holds the state 'pageView', so when the user selects a NavButton component, the 'pageView' state will change and trigger a re-render to show the correct page.

 #### TaskPage
 * The TaskPage component's main purpose is to allow users to view, add, delete, and modify their tasks, which is stored in the state 'taskList'.
 The CreateTaskForm component will allow users to add a new task, and the TaskList component will allow users to select individual TaskItem components to update their progress, change details, or delete them.
 Further progress on tasks may result in the user receiving a candy, so the state 'inventory' can update due to user interactions with the TaskList component.